Shanghai Electric Opens Block B in Phase Five of MBR Solar Park in Dubai 17 Days Ahead of Schedule

 SHANGHAI, Oct.
-10, 2022 /PRNewswire/ --The opening ceremony for commercial operations of Block B in phase five at Shanghai Electric's Mohammed bin Rashid Al Maktoum Solar Park (MBR Phase V) facility in Dubai was held at the site on October 10.
+11, 2022 /PRNewswire/ -- The opening ceremony for commercial operations of Block B in phase five at Shanghai Electric's Mohammed bin Rashid Al Maktoum Solar Park (MBR Phase V) facility in Dubai was held at the site on October 10.
 The equipment started producing electricity for commercial use 17 days earlier than expected, marking another milestone in the construction of the Shanghai Electric facility.

 "We are excited to announce the official opening of commercial operations of Block B of the MBR Phase V project 17 days ahead of schedule," said Qiu Minghua, Vice General Manager of Shanghai Electric, at the ceremony.
 "Our company expects to complete the subsequent handover, as well as getting underway the construction of Block C, in due course."